Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem

-We present an additional solution algorithm based on the relaxation of the adaptive two-stage model, for which we develop an approximation guarantee.
+We present an additional solution algorithm based on the relaxation of the adaptive two-stage model to obtain the revision times, for which we develop a constant approximation guarantee.
 In order to illustrate our results, we study a generation capacity expansion planning problem over a multi-period planning horizon.
-Our extensive computational study highlights up to 21\% gain of the adaptive two-stage approach in objective in comparison to two stage model, demonstrating the importance of optimizing revision decisions.
+Our extensive computational study highlights significant gains of the adaptive two-stage approach in objective in comparison to {the} two-stage model, demonstrating the importance of optimizing revision decisions, with solution qualities that are almost similar to the multi-stage models.
 We show that this relative gain even increases in scenario trees with higher variability, and provide a computational study illustrating the performance and convergence of the proposed solution algorithms.
 Finally, we present the practical implications of utilizing the adaptive two-stage approach by examining sample generation capacity expansion plans.